trisfaizal/Marketing-Site/src/_drafts/editor-link-modals.md

 ## Modals

-We've added the option to have *Editor Links* open front matter fields in a modal pop up instead of highlighting the field in the sidebar.
+We've added the option to have *Editor Links* open front matter fields in a modal pop up.
 Use this option to keep your editors inside the *Visual Editor* where context is at its peak.

 > Modals display the linked field only and provide more screen space than the sidebar.
 This is particularly useful with *Rich Text* fields.
 {: .explainer}